AMBER – Missing the sense of security in the Watchtower, she sought where to go and found Christ

 Over the years, I have felt a huge spiritual void.
-My parents divorced about 12 years ago and dad still believes in the religion but does not practice and my mom fell away completely.
+My parents divorced about 12 years ago, and my dad still believes in the religion but does not practice and my mom fell away completely.
 I stopped going to the meetings but continued praying to Jehovah because in my heart I felt it was the truth.
-I continued to believe in the Jehovah’s Witness beliefs and when asked about it, I would say, “I believe in the doctrine but there are some things I really don’t like, such as feeling constantly guilty and judged, other than that I believe in it.”
+I continued to believe in the Jehovah’s Witness beliefs and when asked about it, I would say, “I believe in the doctrine but there are some things I really don’t like, such as feeling constantly guilty and judged; other than that I believe in it.”

 I started praying because I missed a sense of security.
 As a Jehovah’s Witness, we all believed in the same thing.
 We were a big family as long as we stayed in the religion.
 (Ironically, now my family is divided because of this religion.)
 I began to pray: